Moisés Arias

 Moisés Arias (born April 18, 1994) is an American actor and photographer.
 He portrayed Rico in the Disney Channel series Hannah Montana, Biaggio in the 2013 Sundance film The Kings of Summer, Cokestraw in the 2019 SXSW comedy-drama The Wall of Mexico, Bigfoot in the Colombian war drama Monos, and Norm MacLean in the Amazon Prime Video drama series Fallout.
-He has also appeared in Pitch Perfect 3, Five Feet Apart, Ender's Game, The Stanford Prison Experiment, Jockey, The Perfect Game, The Middle, and The King of Staten Island.
+He has also appeared in Pitch Perfect 3, Five Feet Apart, Ender's Game, The Stanford Prison Experiment, American Murderer, Jockey, The Perfect Game, The Middle, and The King of Staten Island.

 Early life

 Moisés Arias was born on April 18, 1994, in New York City, the son of Mónica and César Arias.
 His parents are Colombian, and he was raised bilingual.
 His brother is Kickin' It actor Mateo Arias.
 Before starting his acting career, Moisés graduated from Barbizon Modeling and Acting School in Tampa, Florida.

 Career

+2006–2012: Early work & child stardom

 He appeared in music videos for Pearl Jam, the Jonas Brothers (for their song "SOS"), and Parmalee.
 Arias also appeared in the 2006 film Nacho Libre in a minor role.
 He participated in the 2009 Guadalajara Film Festival during the presentation of the film The Perfect Game with Eva Longoria.

 Arias appeared in Beethoven's Big Break in 2008.
 He appeared on the ESPN family of networks as a roving 'sideline' reporter conducting interviews with fans and players at the 2009 Little League World Series.
 He appeared in Wizards of Waverly Place and played Conscience, Max (Jake T. Austin)'s conscience.